Older people services

 Valvira and Finnish Institute for Health and Welfare

 The National Supervisory Authority for Welfare and Health (Valvira) operates nationwide in guiding and overseeing social care.
 It guides the work of the Regional State Administrative Agencies to ensure that the suprevision and associated guidance is standardised throughout the country.

-The National Institute for Health and Welfare (THL) produces information on services for older people and their functional capacity and associated requirements.
+The Finnish Institute for Health and Welfare (THL) produces information on services for older people and their functional capacity and associated requirements.